 A unique photo-report from the Sikhote-Alin Biosphere Reserve, a UNESCO World Heritage Site

-Khabarovsk photo traveler Kirill Chernykh (Vk.com/kirillchernykh) Visited a corner of Far Eastern nature that is not given to everyone - the Sikhote-Alin Biosphere Reserve, a UNESCO World Heritage site, spread over four hundred thousand hectares of the eastern and central part of the great Sikhote-Alin mountain range.
-As it was - EastRussia finds out firsthand.
+Khabarovsk photo traveler Kirill Chernykh (Vk.com/kirillchernykh) visited a corner of the Far Eastern nature, which is not given to everyone to see - the Sikhote-Alin Biosphere Reserve, a UNESCO World Heritage Site, spread over four hundred thousand hectares of the eastern and central part of the great Sikhote-Alin ridge.
+How it was - EastRussia finds out firsthand.

 Wikipedia is scanty for data.
 There were no photos or video reports on the Internet, but, despite all this, I decided for myself that I want to look at this place on this place, which lies in the picturesque valley of the river between the mountains.

 Literally two weeks later, having solved the issue of accommodation and eventually, he left Khabarovsk for a meeting with the Primorsky Territory.

 What about the road?
 Yes, probably, a lot, depends on which route you decide to get to.
 There are several of them: to Vladivostok, and from there by plane or by a direct bus; Or, as I went - from Khabarovsk to Dalnegorsk, and then, just under five hours on another bus.
 In the late evening I unloaded with a backpack and other attributes of a travel photographer in the center of the village.

 The first descriptions of Terney can be found in the diaries of Vladimir Arsenyev.
 He lived in one of the fanzes of a Chinese village that inhabited the 233 man.
 A little higher upstream of the Sahoba River (now the Serebryanka River) were the fanzas of the basins - the "Udegan" Udege, which later were separated into a separate nationality.